 - ENGL 410: Senior Seminar in Literature

-Offered in several sections, this seminar will require students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders.
-Students will study literary works within a variety of critical, historical, cultural and theoretical contexts.
-All sections of the course will seek to extend the range of interpretive strategies students can use to undertake a major literary research project.
-Each student will complete a research paper of 15-17 pages.
-Prerequisite: This course is open only to senior English majors.
-However, if the enrollment cap has not been reached after the enrollment of senior English majors, then seniors who have declared the English minor will be permitted to enroll.
+Offered in several sections annually, this seminar requires students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders, and engages students in a variety of critical, historical, cultural and theoretical contexts.
+Each student completes a research paper of 15-17 pages.

 - Students pursuing honors will take the ENGL 497 — Honors Seminar rather than ENGL 405 or 410 — Senior Seminar.